decagondev/documents-paas-project/README.md

 All three editions share the same architectural DNA but differ in certification depth, infrastructure scale, and time-to-market.
 The project addresses the growing regulatory requirements (EU DORA, NIS2, CRA, eIDAS 2, BSI C5, UAE NESA) while providing a viable alternative to existing cloud platforms that rely on legacy Linux kernels with millions of lines of unverified code.

+> 📊 **Visual Documentation**: Comprehensive architecture, process, cost, and timeline diagrams are available for each edition.
+See [Architecture & Process Diagrams](#architecture--process-diagrams) section below.

 ---

 ## Project Overview